generic-github-user/CA2/README.md

 ## Installation

+### Requirements

+- An updated version of Python (at least 3.9 is preferred)
+- Matplotlib
+- Access to `gcc` and `Make` (running using a terminal is preferred, though a standard compatibility layer should work fine if using Windows or a similar OS)

+Note that all of the above tools must be included in your `PATH` environment variable (i.e., must be globally accessible).

-Clone the repository and compile using `gcc ca.c -g`, then execute the normal way.
+Clone the repository and compile using `make`, then execute the normal way.

 ## Usage